Rimberse/Natours/README.md

 # Natours
-Website for learning advanced CSS & Sass, trying out various features.
+Pratice website for learning advanced CSS & Sass, testing out various features.<br>
-Everything (animations, styling) is done with SCSS, which in turn compiled into CSS, no JavaScript.
+Everything (animations, styling) is done with SCSS, which in turn is compiled into CSS, no JavaScript.<br>
 Coded along as part of an online course.